tinyredinc/notes/real_estate/project_fact_sheet_guild.md

 ## Project Plan

 - Current Status: The master parcel was successfully re-zoned from "Major Open Space" to "Rural Industrial (M1)" through LPAT in December 2020.
-Given its former use as farmland, certain land servicing tasks, such as grading, road construction, and utilities, need to be completed before construction can start.
+Various architectural drawings and engineering reports have already been prepared, and engagement with the township for approval has commenced.
+Due to its previous use as farmland, specific land servicing tasks must be addressed before construction begins.

 - Phase 1.
 Siteplan Approval
   - Subdivision of the master parcel into individual lots, with detailed site layouts subsequently reviewed and approved by the government.